lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

 # Use Nextflow for Pipelines

 ### Why do this
-USE the Nextflow pipeline language, tools and runtime to define and run your analysis workflow at scale by writing your code with a bioinformatics DSL.
+- USE the Nextflow pipeline language, tools and runtime to define and run your analysis workflow at scale by writing your code with a bioinformatics DSL.
-Understand core Nextflow features - [link](https://www.nextflow.io/index.html#Features)
+- REVIEW core Nextflow features - [link](https://www.nextflow.io/index.html#Features)
+- USE samples - see this folder in this Repo

 ### What is this
  Nextflow is a reactive workflow framework & DSL for writing data-intensive computational pipeline jobs.